 Now, you're gonna let that mixture come to a simmer and allow it to keep going for about 10 minutes, stirring or whisking often.
 Once the mixture has thickened up and is a gorgeous golden brown color, you can remove it from the heat and add your remaining ingredients.

 First, stir in the vanilla extract and salt, then add in the sweetened shredded coconut and chopped pecans.
-Transfer the mixture to a bowl and place it in the refrigerator for about an hour and a half to cool.
+Transfer the mixture to a bowl and place it in the refrigerator for about 2-3 hours to cool.

 HOW TO MAKE GERMAN CHOCOLATE CUPCAKES